KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ## Research & Evidence

-- Digital humanities uses AI tools for style/authorship detection, character networks, etc.
+- Digital humanities use AI tools for style/authorship detection, character networks, etc.
 - Humanities courses are starting to use AI to help students revise AI-generated drafts, fostering critical thinking about voice and expression.

 ---

 ## Summary

-In humanities, AI works best as a helper: giving context, probing ideas, helping with analysis, not replacing your own interpretation.
+In humanities, AI works best as a helper: giving context, probing ideas, and helping with analysis—not replacing your own interpretation.
 Use it to clarify, question, compare, and write—but always with your own thinking front and center.